Hindi: Sanskrit

-Much of Modern Standard Hindi's vocabulary is borrowed from Sanskrit as tatsam borrowings, especially in technical and academic fields.
+Much of Standard Hindi's vocabulary is borrowed from Sanskrit as tatsam borrowings, especially in technical and academic fields.
 The formal Hindi standard, from which much of the Persian, Arabic and English vocabulary has been replaced by neologisms compounding tatsam words, is called Śuddh Hindi (pure Hindi), and is viewed as a more prestigious dialect over other more colloquial forms of Hindi.

 Excessive use of tatsam words sometimes creates problems for native speakers.
-They may have Sanskrit consonant clusters which do not exist in native Hindi, causing difficulties in pronunciation.
+They may have Sanskrit consonant clusters which do not exist in Hindustani, causing difficulties in pronunciation.

-As a part of the process of Sanskritization, new words are coined using Sanskrit components to be used as replacements for supposedly foreign vocabulary.
+As a part of the process of Sanskritisation, new words are coined using Sanskrit components to be used as replacements for supposedly foreign vocabulary.
 Usually these neologisms are calques of English words already adopted into spoken Hindi.
 Some terms such as dūrbhāṣ "telephone", literally "far-speech" and dūrdarśan "television", literally "far-sight" have even gained some currency in formal Hindi in the place of the English borrowings (ṭeli)fon and ṭīvī.

 Persian

 Hindi also features significant Persian influence, standardised from spoken Hindustani.
-Early borrowings, beginning in the mid-12th century, were specific to Islam (e.g. Muhammad, islām) and so Persian was simply an intermediary for Arabic.
+Early borrowings, beginning in the mid-12th century, were specific to Islam (e.g. Muhammad, Islām) and so Persian was simply an intermediary for Arabic.
 Later, under the Delhi Sultanate and Mughal Empire, Persian became the primary administrative language in the Hindi heartland.
 Persian borrowings reached a heyday in the 17th century, pervading all aspects of life.
 Even grammatical constructs, namely the izafat, were assimilated into Hindi.

+The status of Persian language then and thus its influence, is also visible in Hindi proverbs:

-Post-Partition the Indian government advocated for a policy of Sanskritization leading to a marginalisation of the Persian element in Hindi.
-However, many Persian words (e.g. muśkil "difficult", bas "enough", havā "air", x(a)yāl "thought", kitab "Book", khud "Self") have remained entrenched in Modern Standard Hindi, and a larger amount are still used in Urdu poetry written in the Devanagari script.
+The emergence of Modern Standard Hindi in the 19th century went along with the Sanskritisation of its vocabulary, leading to a marginalisation of Persian vocabulary in Hindi, which continued after Partition when the Indian government co-opted the policy of Sanskritisation.
+However, many Persian words (e.g. bas "enough", khud "self") have remained entrenched in Standard Hindi, and a larger amount are still used in Urdu poetry written in the Devanagari script.
+Many words borrowed from Persian in turn were loanwords from Arabic (e.g. muśkil "difficult", havā "air", x(a)yāl "thought", kitāb "book").

-Arabic

-Arabic also shows influence in Hindi, often via Persian but sometimes directly.